 Sanctions we can impose

-The different types of sanctions we can impose on a nurse or midwife
+The different types of sanctions we can impose on a nurse, midwife or nursing associate

-If a panel of the Fitness to Practise Committee has decided that a nurse or midwife’s fitness to practise is impaired, there are a range of sanctions (restrictions) they can impose.
+If a panel of the Fitness to Practise Committee has decided that a nurse, midwife or nursing associate’s fitness to practise is impaired, there are a range of sanctions (restrictions) they can impose.

 These sanctions are made to: